1998 American League Championship Series: Game 3

 At Jacobs Field for Game 3, the Yankees were rendered helpless by a barrage of Indian home runs and the dazzling pitching of young flamethrower Bartolo Colón.
 After the Yankees took the lead in the first when Chuck Knoblauch hit a leadoff single, moved to third on two groundouts and scored on a Bernie Williams RBI-single, the Indians took control of the game.
-Jim Thome led off the bottom of the second with a home run, then Mark Whiten doubled and scored on an Enrique Wilson single to make it 2–1 Cleveland.
-In the fifth, Manny Ramirez homered with two outs, then after a walk, back-to-back home runs by Thome and Whiten made it 6–1 Indians and knock starter Andy Pettitte out of the game.
+Jim Thome led off the bottom of the second with a home run, then Mark Whiten doubled, advanced to third on a groundout, and scored on an Enrique Wilson single to make it 2–1 Cleveland.
+In the fifth, Manny Ramirez homered with two outs, then after Travis Fryman walked, back-to-back home runs by Thome and Whiten made it 6–1 Indians and knock starter Andy Pettitte out of the game.
 The strong pitching of Colon silenced the Yankees' bats the rest of the way as the New York batters were held hitless from the fifth inning onwards.
 Colon would finish with a four-hit complete game victory, and the Indians took a 2–1 edge in the best-of-seven series.